fgamgee/Jitsi-Meet-Secure-Server/Install_Instructions.md

 **5. Begin to Launch Instance.**

 Click on EC2 Dashboard on the left column.
 Midway down, you will see “Launch instance” as an orange button.
 In the search box type **Ubuntu** and hit return.
-Select the Ubuntu 18.04 LTS (leave the radio button at 64-bit (x86), as Jitsi does not work with Arm.
+Select the Ubuntu 18.04 LTS (make sure the radio button is selected for 64-bit (x86), as Jitsi does not work with Arm).

 *Choose Instance Type.*